In this article, we introduce several important extensions of PCF. All are obtained by adding new types.

 The sum type $\sigma + \tau$ is defined as the disjoint union of types $\sigma$ and $\tau$.

 In mathematics, the disjoint union $A\sqcup B$ of the sets A and B is the set formed from the elements of A and B labeled (indexed) with the name of the set from which they come.
 So, an element belonging to both A and B appears twice in the disjoint union, with two different labels.
-Below is an illustration of the disjoint union.
+Below is an illustration to the disjoint union.

 For example, we may think of the sum type $int + int$ as the collection of “tagged” integers, with each tag indicating whether the integer comes from the left or right $int$ in the sum.